Go to StaffmatchSpontaneous application

 Is your 20-hour contract compliant?

-This is a useful question to ask.
-The legal minimum duration for a part-time contract is 24 hours per week.
-A 20-hour contract is below this threshold, which does not automatically make it illegal, but it is strictly regulated.
+The legal minimum duration for a part-time contract is generally 24 hours per week.
+A 20-hour contract is therefore below this threshold.
+This does not automatically make it illegal, but it must fall within a specific legal framework.

-This arrangement is valid if you personally requested this reduced working time in writing, if you are a student under 26, or if a sector-level collective agreement allows it in your field.
-That is also why 20-hour contracts are so common among students working alongside their studies, or among employees who combine several jobs and need flexibility.
+A 20-hour contract may be valid if you requested this reduced working time in writing, if you are a student under 26, or if a sector-level agreement authorizes a shorter working time in your industry.

 How to check your salary on your payslip